 National People and Pets Survey, 1995; see also .

-Figures and citations within Impacts of feral and free-ranging domestic cats on wildlife in Florida; see also literature above.
+Figures and citations within Impacts of feral and free-ranging domestic cats on wildlife in Florida (pdf); see also literature above.

 Lepczyk, C.A., A. G. Mertig, and J. Liu.
 2003.
 Landowners and cat predation across rural-to-urban landscapes.
 Biological Conservation 155:191-201.

 Position Statement on Feral and Free-Ranging Domestic Cats, The Wildlife Society (pdf).
-The Wildlife Society also maintains an excellent blog and devotes an entire category to the problems with feral cats.
+The Wildlife Society also maintains an excellent blog and with a number of posts on problems with feral cats.